fwornle/ShopMob/doc/SmobOverview.md

 The local backend can be found in folder /backend.
 It can be launched by running node script "backend" (>> node backend) and it responds with a list of the principal routes which are available.
 To experiment with the local backend, two small changes need to be made.
-First, the AWS server needs replaced by _localhost:3000_ which, on the qEMU emulator is mirrored at 10.0.2.2:3000.
+First, the AWS server needs to be replaced by _localhost:3000_ which, on the qEMU emulator is mirrored at 10.0.2.2:3000.

 This is done in the project gradle build file (app), where simply commenting out the current BASE_URL definition commenting in the one of the local backend does the trick: